cppLawyer/Bitvavo-HFT-Crypto-Trading-API/README.md

 - MSVC only
 -The program queries the server for the name and price of a cryptocurrency.
 - Program has in-built RequestLimit protection so your IP does not get banned by Bitvavo
-- I will add many more features into this project, such as trading and selling with a target for Binance and other platforms.
+- I will add many more features into this project, such as trading and selling with a target, Automatic Trading Bot, Advanced market indicator and predictor for Binance and other populair platforms.
+-Currently only for Windows, in the future I will extend it to Linux.
+I will also make a version with the QT Framework, to display and use everything easily.